Highland Park parade shooting: Civil lawsuits

+Perpetrator

-Crimo attended Highland Park High School, but dropped out before his junior year.
-He has performed under the stage name "Awake the Rapper", and posted his albums on Spotify, YouTube and Apple Music; which included apparent references to the QAnon conspiracy theory.
-Music videos by him on YouTube depicted mass shootings and characters being shot by police.
+Crimo lived in Lake County throughout his entire life.
+He attended Highland Park High School but dropped out before his junior year.
+At the age of 11, he began uploading music to the internet.
+He has performed under the stage name "Awake the Rapper" and posted his albums on Spotify, YouTube and Apple Music; music videos by him on YouTube depicted mass shootings and characters being shot by police.
 One video was accompanied by the narration "I need to just do it.
 It is my destiny."
 The account is no longer available.

 Crimo frequently visited an online message board that discussed graphic depictions of death.
 He posted a video of a beheading the week before the shooting.
 He had his own Discord server, which was invaded by 4chan users after the shooting and has since been shut down.
 Stephen Harrison of Slate speculated he had used a single-purpose account on the English Wikipedia in an unsuccessful attempt to create an article about himself in 2017 and 2018.
 An account with the same username created articles about Crimo on the Fandom sites Wikitubia and the Rap Wiki.

-A voluble supporter of former President Donald Trump, Crimo frequented far-right gatherings, often wearing Where's Waldo garb, and confrontationally joined counterprotests.
+A voluble supporter of then-former President Donald Trump, Crimo frequented far-right gatherings, often wearing Where's Waldo garb, and confrontationally joined counterprotests.
+Crimo "signed his name and Donald Trump's when he waived his right to trial."

-Police records and people who knew Crimo indicate that Crimo came from a troubled household.
-When Crimo was two, his mother left him unattended on a hot August day inside a car with windows rolled up.
+Police records and people who knew Crimo indicate that he came from a middle class but troubled household.
+When Crimo was two, his mother Denise left him unattended on a hot August day inside a car with windows rolled up.
 She pleaded guilty to child endangerment and was ordered to undergo an evaluation at a child advocacy center.
 Between 2009 and 2014, police officers visited the Crimos' home nearly 20 times, nine of which involved reports of domestic violence.
-In 2010, Crimo's father reported that his wife struck him with a screwdriver but later retracted the accusation.
+In 2010, Crimo's father, Robert Crimo, Jr. reported that his wife struck him with a screwdriver but later retracted the accusation.
 Officers recommended that the couple go through marriage counseling or separate.
 Crimo's parents no longer live together.